ElucidSolutions/portfolio/modules/presentation/Readme.md

   when they submit invalid input.
 See presentation_Step for more details.
 */
-function presentation_InputStep (id, image, text, position, top, left, width, height, expression, errorAlert) {
+function presentation_InputStep (id, image, text, position, top, left, width, height, previousInputViews, expression, errorAlert) {
-  presentation_Step.call (this, id, image, text, position, top, left, width, height);
+  presentation_Step.call (this, id, image, text, position, top, left, width, height, previousInputViews);
   this.expression = expression;
   this.errorAlert = errorAlert;
 }

 /*
+  Create a new prototype object for presentation_InputStep and set presentation_Step's prototype as the object's prototype.
 */
 presentation_InputStep.prototype = Object.create (presentation_Step.prototype);

 /*
+  Assign the presentation_InputStep prototype's constructor property so that any functions that read it can determine which constructor function was used to create its instance objects.
 */
 presentation_InputStep.prototype.constructor = presentation_InputStep;